Veridise/stellar-auth-macro/README.md

 ## Building

-To build the contracts you need only a couple prerequisites:
+To build the contracts you need a couple prerequisites:

 * A recent stable [Rust](https://www.rust-lang.org/) toolchain
 * An editor that supports Rust